John Birch Society: 1960s

-In the 1960s, the JBS was known as a right-wing organization with anti-Communist ideology.
-As of the middle of the decade, it had 400 American Opinion bookstores selling its literature.
+In the 1960s, the JBS became known as a right-wing organization with an anti-Communist ideology.
+It was moderately active in that decade with numerous chapters, but rarely engaged in coalition building with other conservatives.
+It was rejected by most conservatives because of Welch's conspiracy theories.
+The philosopher Ayn Rand said in a 1964 Playboy interview: "I consider the Birch Society futile, because they are not for capitalism but merely against Communism ...
+I gather they believe that the disastrous state of today's world is caused by a Communist conspiracy.
+This is childishly naïve and superficial.
+No country can be destroyed by a mere conspiracy, it can be destroyed only by ideas."
+Some historians said the JBS had a large role in 1960s politics, and functioned much like a third party, forcing "the GOP, the Democrats, and conservatives of all types to respond to its agenda", in Jonathan M. Schoenwald's words.

 By March 1961, the JBS had 60,000 to 100,000 members and, according to Welch, "a staff of 28 people in the Home Office; about 30 Coordinators (or Major Coordinators) in the field, who are fully paid as to salary and expenses; and about 100 Coordinators (or Section Leaders as they are called in some areas), who work on a volunteer basis as to all or part of their salary, or expenses, or both".
 According to Political Research Associates (a non-profit research group that investigates the far-right), the society "pioneered grassroots lobbying, combining educational meetings, petition drives and letter-writing campaigns.
 Rick Perlstein described its main activity in the 1960s as "monthly meetings to watch a film by Welch, followed by writing postcards or letters to government officials linking specific policies to the Communist menace".

 One early campaign against the second summit between the United States and the Soviet Union (which urged President Dwight D. Eisenhower, "If you go, don't come back!") generated over 600,000 postcards and letters, according to the society.
 In 1961 Welch offered $2,300 in prizes to college students for the best essays on "grounds of impeachment" of Chief Justice Warren, a prime target of ultra-conservatives.
 A June 1964 society campaign to oppose Xerox corporate sponsorship of TV programs favorable to the UN produced 51,279 letters from 12,785 individuals."
+By the middle of the decade, it had 400 American Opinion bookstores selling its literature.